severalnines/ansible-clustercontrol/README.md

     cmon_mysql_password: cmon

 The MySQL password for user 'cmon'.
+ClusterControl requires this MySQL user to access the CMON database.

     cmon_mysql_port: 3306